Udayraj123/fluxo-de-energia/README.md

+# Fluxo de Energia
-The Online Multiplayer Game for Technothlon Mains !
+### The Online Multiplayer Game for Technothlon Mains !
-Fluxo de Energia is a multiplayer game inspired from Virtual Stock Market to enable children to ~~learn~~ Experience how the stock market works.
+It is a multiplayer game inspired from Virtual Stock Market to enable children to ~~learn~~ Experience how the stock market works.
 This game involves three characters : Gods, Investors and Farmers.
 Each player gets to play every role in the duration of the whole game.

 The students played against each other in real-time, in a quest to make trades and increase their life energy!
 A player could take up many roles, invest, grow and sell.
 The ultimate aim was to make the most profit.
 Being a real-time event, each player's action affected the other, resulting in a very dynamic game which had the participants thinking and planning at all times.

+###### For more information view the presentation here - https://goo.gl/NxJfM8
-The whole game is built on Laravel 4.2

-###### Refer <a href="https://laravel.com/docs/4.2/installation"> here</a> for laravel installation
+###### The whole game is built in php using Laravel 4.2.
+Refer <a href="https://laravel.com/docs/4.2/installation"> here</a> for laravel installation

 #### TODOs :
 - [x] Test Run it